codewarrier/codewarrier.github.io/content/posts/project-rhythm.md

 Solution: We will do minimal process in the handlers and pass it via channel to other goroutines.

 # Future - Prototype to Product
-I am looking to get an Computer Science/Engineering Degree in the future.
-This project will definietly be something I carry with me.
+I am looking to get an Computer Science/Engineering Degree in the future, and this project will definietly be something I carry with me.
 I hope I can take this prototype to the piloting stage -- and eventually, production and distribution.

 Tasks for the future:
  - Research vendors